 The US Federal Circuit Court of Appeals also added that Apple deserved judgment as a matter of law in the case brought by the WARF.

-Lawyers for Apple and WARF declined immediately responding to requests for comment.
+Lawyers for Apple and WARF declined immediately respond to requests for comment.